blue0513/second-sight/README.md

 ### Advanced Usage

 This package partially supports [ivy/counsel](https://github.com/abo-abo/swiper).
-After you execute `counsel-find-file`, `counsel-recentf`, `counsel-git` etc, you can call `second-sight-counsel`.
+After you execute `counsel-find-file`, `counsel-recentf`, `counsel-git` etc, you can call `second-sight`.

 **Notice:**
-This package use a bit hacks to get one of `ivy` candidates like `(ivy-state-current ivy-last)` So if you want to use this package with `counsel`, you should assign short-cut key as below to avoid selecting a wrong candidate.
+This package use a bit hacks to get one of `ivy` candidates like `(ivy-state-current ivy-last)` So if you want to use this package with `counsel`, you should assign a short-cut key as below to avoid selecting a wrong candidate.

 ```elisp
 (global-set-key (kbd "YOUR KEY") 'second-sight)